 For many women, personal lubricant (or “lube”) is not just a way to enhance their sexual sensation; it’s a necessity for pleasurable, comfortable lesbian sex!
 However, there is so much misinformation about lube, and about why women might need or want to use it, it’s no wonder many people hesitate to try it.
-And for many women that have used lube, they found that it was uncomfortable, overly sticky, or just plan un-sexy.
-The truth is out there, though, and there is a perfect lube for every body!
+And for many women that have used lube, they found that it was uncomfortable, overly sticky, or just plain un-sexy.
+The truth is out there, though, and there is a perfect lube for everybody!

 It can be confusing to know what kind of lube, including all of the kinds we offer on our site, is going to be the perfect choice for our particular needs and desires, and that decision is easiest to make with lots of information about the differences – and similarities – of lubricants.

 So, let’s look at the difference between two basic lube types: water-based and silicone.